LinkedIn may not be the world’s sexiest social media platform, but if you’re in the business of, well, business, it’s an essential place to be.

-2. Write a compelling “About us” section and include relevant keywords
+2. Write a compelling “About Us” section and include relevant keywords

-Carefully-selected images will hook a prospect, but it takes words to reel them in.
+Carefully selected images will hook a prospect, but it takes words to reel them in.

-A well-optimized “About us” section on your company page is a tightly worded paragraph (2,000 characters or less) telling visitors everything they need to know about your company.
+A well-optimized “About Us” section on your Company Page is a tightly worded paragraph (2,000 characters or less) telling visitors everything they need to know about your company.
 Use simple, accessible language informed by keyword research to outline your business goals in words anyone will understand.

-Like your other social profiles, the “About us” on your Company Page should answer six basic questions (which I’ve adjusted slightly for the LinkedIn platform):
+Like your other social profiles, the About Us on your Company Page should answer six basic questions (though adjusted for a company and not you personally, obviously).

 - Who are you?